Cracked Tooth Restoration

 An intermittent toothache may indicate a cracked toothTreatment for a Cracked Tooth

 Cracks in teeth are a major cause of tooth loss and often require endodontic therapy (root canal), a dental crown, or removal of the damaged tooth.
-A cracked tooth can allow the dental pulp to become infected, spreading to the bone and gum surrounding a problematic tooth and cause more extensive problems.
+A cracked tooth can infect the dental pulp, spreading to the bone and gum surrounding a problematic tooth and causing more extensive problems.

-A cracked tooth may be caused by trauma or a result of stress-induced TMJ.
+A cracked tooth may be caused by trauma or stress-induced TMJ.

 Sometimes there is only an intermittent toothache which may indicate a cracked tooth.
 Symptoms may include pain when chewing, temperature sensitivities, or throbbing at different times of the day.
 Tooth pain may come and go, making it difficult to diagnose the cause of discomfort.